 You can make a delicious spent grain bread using the grains left over from home brewing.
 Let me show you how.

 Most bread made with spent grain tends to be hearty and chewy.
 And there is a time and a place for that.
 This loaf bakes up nice and soft and is perfect for making sandwiches.
-I also have a great recipe for spent grain crackers you might really like.
+I also have a great recipe for spent grain crackers and spent grain granola bars you might really like.

 If you’d like to use actual beer in a yeast bread, try my Old Neighborhood Oatmeal Porter Beer Bread.